ammein/custom-code-editor/README.md

 ```

 # Custom-Code-Editor & Dropdown Configurations
-Well , you also can customize your own dropdown/ace editor css styles.
-All dropdown configuratins available for you are :
+You also can customize your own dropdown/ace editor css styles.
+All the dropdown configurations available for you are listed in this example:

 ```javascript
 ace : {